Risk Warning: Your Capital is at Risk.

 The regulators also require XM to segregate client money in separate bank accounts at top-tier financial institutions.

-Client funds are also protected through multiple investor compensation schemes, such as CySEC’s Investor Compensation Scheme.
+Client funds are also protected through multiple compensation schemes, such as CySEC’s Investor Compensation Scheme.
 These programs compensate account holders in the event of a brokerage firm’s financial collapse or its inability to make customers whole on their account balances.

 Is XM legit?